Billionaire Profile

 Eylea Approval

-Eylea, a treatment for age-related macular degeneration, was approved.
+Eylea, a drug for age-related macular degeneration, was approved and became a blockbuster drug.

 Philanthropy & Social Impact